 Despite all this, there are still blessings to count.
 The laborers are doing the very best they can to catch up on the construction backlog from our springtime lockdown event.
 The ageing residents will soon have an elevator to help them with their mobility needs.
 The next-door neighbor will soon be able to move into their flat.
 They speak Shanghainese.
 Maybe, if another midnight argument breaks out, they’ll act as a mediator between the neighbors while I am fast asleep dreaming of silence.

-2 thoughts on “Dispatches from the motherland: Even the construction is beautiful”
+2 responses to “Dispatches from the motherland: Even the construction is beautiful”

 Have you a pair of earplugs?
 They help me a lot!
 I bet you can find some really good noise cancellation ones online!!
 We are living parallel lives, the next door neighbors are adding a story to their house but thankfully the jackhammering is behind us.